Latest Updates

 The Ministry of Transportation (MTO) contacts affected property owners early in the acquisition process to explain project impacts and offer compensation based on independent appraisals of market value.
 Owners can conduct their own appraisals for negotiations.

-Highway 413 is a proposed highway and transit corridor running through York, Peel and Halton Regions.
+Highway 413 is a highway and transit corridor running through York, Peel and Halton Regions.

 The Project includes the 52-kilometre (km) Highway 413 corridor, a 4 km extension to Highway 410, and a 3 km extension to Highway 427 (both facilitating connection to the Highway 413 corridor), for a total of 59 km of new infrastructure.